dennyzhang/code.dennyzhang.com/n-queens/README.md

 ---

-The n-queens puzzle is the problem of placing n queens on an n×n chessboard such that no two queens attack each other.
+The n-queens puzzle is the problem of placing n queens on an n X n chessboard such that no two queens attack each other.

 Given an integer n, return all distinct solutions to the n-queens puzzle.